Nuand/nuand-papers/README.md

    Overview
 ===============

-This repository contains Nuand papers pertaining to the [bladeRF SDR](https://www.nuand.com).
+This repository contains Nuand papers and guides pertaining to the [bladeRF SDR](https://www.nuand.com).

 This repository is intended to contain information that should not